yuynwa/coding-exercises/README.md

 This repository contains my implementation of useful data structures, algorithms.

-If a file name starts with 'lc', it's a problem from leetcode.com
+- If a file name starts with 'lc', it's a problem from leetcode.com
+- If a file name starts with 'hr', it's a problem from hackerrank.com

-Written in python3.
-This project is heavily inspired by Chip Huyen, thanks !
+Written in python3 and Go.
+This project is heavily inspired by [Chip Huyen](https://github.com/chiphuyen), thanks !